MLW M-420

 The MLW M-420 was a diesel-electric locomotive manufactured between 1973 and 1977 in Montreal, Canada by the Montreal Locomotive Works.
-A total of 88 units were built for Canadian railways, including eight B units built for the British Columbia Railway; most of production went to Canadian National.
+A total of 90 units were built for Canadian railways, including eight B units built for the British Columbia Railway; most of production went to Canadian National.
 Only seven units were sold outside of Canada, to the State Railways Institution in Venezuela and the Providence and Worcester Railroad in the United States.

 The M-420 was one of the first locomotive models (along with the EMD GP38-2) to use the wide-nosed Canadian comfort cab, pioneered by Canadian National.
 By the early 1990s, variations on this cab design had become the standard of the industry.
 As with wide-nosed General Motors Diesel units from the same period, references to the model commonly add a "W" at the end of the model name, but it is not part of the official model designation.
 Most M-420 units rode on MLW ZWT (Zero Weight-Transfer) trucks.

 Variations

 Other variations of the M-420 were the M-420R, the M-424 built for service in Mexico and the M-420TR switcher.
-Five examples of the M-420R were built for the Providence and Worcester Railroad using trade-in parts and rode on Type B trucks, but otherwise resembled the M-420.
+Five examples of the slightly different M-420R were built for the newly-independent Providence and Worcester Railroad (P&W) from 1974 to 1975 using trade-in parts and Type B trucks.
 The M-424 was an M-420 with dynamic brakes uprated to 2400 hp.
 The M-420TR was built in two variations, with two M-420TR units sold to Roberval & Saguenay and fifteen slightly different units (sometimes referred to as M-420TR-2) sold to Ferrocarril del Pacífico.
 Both M-420TR variations bore little resemblance to the other models, with a lowered hood, shorter frame and end-cab design.
+A cabless design, the M420B existed.
+British Columbia Railway was the only consumer of this variant.

-Service with CN and BCOL
+Operating history

 The first Canadian National M-420 was delivered in 1973.
 They provided service on the eastern side of Canada until their retirement in the late 1990s.
 By the time they were retired, many units were over 20 years old, and major Canadian railroads were purging their rosters of MLW and Alco locomotives to replace them with newer EMD and GE units.
 Bombardier HR-412s, purchased by CN and designed as successor to the M-420, were retired at the same time.
+The Providence and Worcester Railroad sold off its M-420Rs in 1994.